 We’d all rather go out and live the outdoors than watch someone else do it, but there’s nothing wrong with getting a little inspiration every now and then.

 With streaming video services like Netflix and Amazon Prime, getting a virtual stoke is just a click away.
-Here, in random order, are 10 of our favorites, a few of the best outdoor documentaries streaming on Netflix now.
-(Last updated Feb.
-21, 2018.)
+Here, in random order, are 11 of our favorites — a few of the best outdoor documentaries streaming on Netflix now.
+(This article was last updated on March 16, 2020.)

 It’s worth noting that Netflix has slimmer outdoor documentary pickings these days.
 If you have Amazon Prime, be sure to check out our list of the best documentaries on Amazon.